-Important Dates for the Loughrin family
+Early History of the Loughrin family

 This web page shows only a small excerpt of our Loughrin research.
 Another 95 words (7 lines of text) covering the years 1416, 1576, 1612, and 1652 are included under the topic Early Loughrin History in all our PDF Extended History products and printed products wherever possible.